Housing Assistance Policy

 The key aims are to address the issue of vulnerable persons or persons on low incomes who either cannot afford to maintain their properties in good repair or who cannot fund essential adaptations required in order that they might fully utilise their home, benefit from safe and decent housing and retain their independence.
 This will include;

-The council will consider in all cases a person’s ability to repay or contribute towards the assistance given whether under a mandatory requirement or as a criteria set within any discretionary form of assistance.
+The council will consider in all cases a person’s ability to repay or contribute towards the assistance given whether under a mandatory requirement or as a criteria set within any discretionary form of assistance (unless stated in the policy).
 The council or its appointed agent will provide in writing the conditions and any obligations to which any form of assistance provided is subject.

 The council or its appointed agent will consider all applications for assistance on their merits however all cases will be assessed against the following criteria;

-The council will review this policy on a regular basis to reflect evidence concerning the conditions of housing within the area and respond to changing policies at a national or local level.
+The council will review this policy on a regular basis to reflect evidence concerning the conditions of housing within the area and respond to changing policies at a national or local level or to reflect evidence concerning the conditions of housing within the area.

 3. Summary of financial assistance available

-Financial assistance is discretionary, with the exception of mandatory Disabled Facilities Grant, and are subject to the council having sufficient resources.
+Financial Assistance schemes are discretionary, except Mandatory Disabled Facilities Grant, and are subject to the council having sufficient resources.

-The policy gives discretion to extend or amend eligibility criteria, level of grant or assistance and scope of works where the situation is exceptional and, in the opinion of the Head of Strategic Growth that assistance would help the council meet its strategic housing objectives and/or Better Care Fund metrics.
+The Policy grants discretion to extend or amend eligibility criteria, conditions, level of grant or assistance and scope of works where the situation is exceptional and, in the opinion of the Head of Strategic Growth that assistance would help the council meet its strategic housing objectives and/or Better Care Fund metrics.

-Appendix 1 of this document provides details of additional local discretionary assistance available to residents in Wyre Forest.
-The general terms and conditions of this policy are applicable to these additional discretionary grants
+Appendix 1 of this document provides details of additional local discretionary assistance available to residents.
+The general terms and conditions of this policy are applicable to this additional discretionary assistance.

 3.1 Mandatory Disabled Facilities Grants